alluguntihemanth/simple-web-scraper/README.md

      pip install requests beautifulsoup4 pandas
      ```

+2. **Modify the Script**
+   - Change the `url` variable in `scraper.py` to the desired article or webpage URL.

-2. **Run the Script**
+3. **Run the Script**
-   - Execute the scraper script to retrieve article data:
+   - Execute the script to extract data and save it to a CSV file:
      ```bash
      python scraper.py
      ```

-3. **Output**
-   - The scraped article data will be saved in a file named `scraped_article.csv` in the same directory.

 ---

 ## 💬 **Example Usage**
-To use the scraper, simply run the `scraper.py` file.
+To use the script, simply specify any article URL in the `scraper.py` file.
 Upon execution, it will perform the following:

-1. Retrieve the article from TechCrunch.
-2. Extract the title, publication date, author, and content.
+1. Extract the title, publication date, author, and content of the article.
-3. Save the data into a CSV file.
+2. Save the extracted data into a CSV file.

 ---

 ## 🛠️ **Key Functions**
 - **`scrape_article(url)`**:
-  Scrapes the article data from the provided URL and returns it as a dictionary.
+  Extracts data from the specified URL and returns a dictionary with the article's details.

 ---

 ## 🤝 **Contributing**
 We appreciate your interest!
+However, we are still finalizing the contribution process.
-Please feel free to fork the repository and experiment with the code.
-We will be adding formal contribution guidelines soon.
+In the meantime, feel free to fork the repository and experiment with the code.
+We plan to introduce formal contribution guidelines soon.

 ---